Prepayments: Definition, Accounting Treatment, and Multiple Examples

 A. Prepaid Expenses (Assets)

-When an expense is paid in advance, it is recorded as an asset and gradually expensed as the service is used.
+When an expense is paid in advance, the payment is treated as an asset because it represents a future benefit to the business.
+The prepaid portion is gradually expensed as the benefit is consumed over time.

 Journal Entry for Prepaid Expense: